 What are the Hardscrabble Humper events?

-The Hardscrabble Humper rides are bicycle challenges starting in Eagle, CO.
+The Hardscrabble Humper rides are FREE bicycle challenges starting and finishing in Eagle, CO.
 The routes consists of singletrack and US Forest Service / BLM roads.
 Some trails/roads will be in great shape.
 Other will having you scratching your head and thinking “WTF?!”
 Come with an open mind and sense of adventure.

 Are these events races?